Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Introduction

-and find that the optimality is attained when $\pi_{z|x,y} = Q_{z|x,y}$, $\pi_{x,y}-$a.s.. \end{remark} When the martingale constraint is removed, this optimization problem is known as the Entropic Optimal Transport (EOT) problem.
+When the martingale constraint is removed, this optimization problem is referred to as the Entropic Optimal Transport (EOT) problem.
 Initially considered an approximation to the traditional optimal transport problem, EOT is detailed further, including historical context and references, in \cite{peyre2019computational}.
-The EOT problem can be efficiently solved using Sinkhorn's algorithm, introduced in the seminal work by Cuturi \cite{cuturi2013sinkhorn}.
-This algorithm is especially effective in approximating Monge–Kantorovich optimal transport solutions, often applied to high-dimensional machine learning problems by gradually reducing the regularization intensity, as discussed in literature such as \cite{peyre2019quantum, solomon2015convolutional}.
+The EOT problem can be efficiently solved using Sinkhorn's algorithm, introduced in the seminal work by Cuturi~\cite{cuturi2013sinkhorn}; around the same time, Galichon and Salanié~\cite{galichon2022cupid} independently explored entropy-regularized formulations in matching models, marking an early development of entropic methods in optimal transport.
+Subsequent developments include iterative Bregman projections \cite{benamou2015iterative}, scaling methods for unbalanced OT \cite{chizat2018scaling}, and stabilized sparse algorithms \cite{schmitzer2019stabilized}, which significantly broadened the applicability and stability of Sinkhorn-type solvers, making them especially effective in approximating Monge–Kantorovich optimal transport solutions, particularly in high-dimensional machine learning tasks where the regularization intensity is gradually reduced~\cite{peyre2019quantum, solomon2015convolutional}.

 The primal problem of EMOT \eqref{eq:primal_intro} can be connected with its dual problem, which reads